carlosdavis/wordpress-plugins/add-to-any/README.txt

 1. AddToAny Share/Save button, featuring the Open Share Icon
 2. Drop-down menu that appears instantly when visitors use the share button
-3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address, and a link for desktop email clients
+3. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email clients
 4. Settings panel
 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.4 =
+* Option to toggle displaying at the bottom of excerpts
+* Shorten option descriptions
+* Deprecate button link target option
+* Rearrange menu options by popularity

+= .9.9.6.3 =
+* Any Email now a standalone service
+* Other new standalone services
+ * Diary.Ru
+ * Tuenti
+ * VK (VKontakte.ru)
+ * XING
+* Remove defunct services

+= .9.9.6.2 =
+* Remove stylesheet on other admin pages
+* Fix RTL support in admin
+* Fix minor bug where Add/Remove Services button reappears after choosing a standalone service in admin
+* Remove jQuery UI Sortable on other admin pages
+* Portuguese translation updated (by <a href="http://jorgesilva.me/">Jorge</a>

 = .9.9.6.1 =
 * Fix critical bug introduced in last release that caused an empty shared item to be used on non-single post pages